 - Our developer API

 Our developer API should only be used for direct-to-consumer integrations that help people discover and do what they love.
-And to avoid confusion with our Marketing Partners program, we don’t allow marketing platforms to use our developer API.
-This includes (but isn’t limited to) services that are meant to help marketers, advertisers or digital publishers (e.g. bloggers) report on, manage, distribute or optimize the digital marketing for paid or organic media.
+And, to avoid confusion with our Marketing Partners programme, we don’t allow marketing platforms to use our developer API.
+This includes (but isn’t limited to) services that are meant to help marketers, advertisers or digital publishers (e.g. bloggers) report on, manage, distribute or optimise the digital marketing for paid or organic media.

 When you're accessing information from our APIs:

 Don’t store or change images (unless you have permission from the copyright owner) and don’t let people print images from Pinterest.